 - They weigh next to nothing, making them easy to carry around.

-- They contain hoods with drawstrings to protect your head from the rain.
+- They contain adjustable hoods with drawstrings to protect your head from the rain.

 - A good number of ponchos come with handy features that boost their functionality.